dami-nation/WindowsAD/NOTES.md

 - Promoted the server to a domain controller:
   - Domain name: corp.local
   - NetBIOS: CORP
-  - Functional levels: left at 2016 (since 2019/2022 weren’t available in dropdown)
+  - Functional levels: left at 2016 (since 2019/2022 weren’t available in the dropdown)

 After reboot, the DC’s DNS changed to 127.0.0.1.
-This is expected for a domain controller, it points to itself for name resolution.
+This is expected for a domain controller; it points to itself for name resolution.